Hirkani: Production

 The film presents the historical story of a mother, from the period of Chhatrapati Shivaji Maharaj, who scaled down the steep edges of the Raigad fort to reach out to her baby, not caring for her own life.
 Her courage was honoured with the title 'Hirkani'.
-The director Prasad Oak and writer Chinmay Mandlekar cast Sonalee Kulkarni in titular role of Hirkani.
-The principal photography began on 30 April 2019.
+The director Prasad Oak and writer Chinmay Mandlekar cast Sonalee Kulkarni in title role of Hirkani.
+The principal photography began on 1st January 2019.

 Release

 The film was theatrically released on 24 October 2019.